Marc-Beyer/Math-Fishing-Game/README.md

 //TODO
 ___
 ## Input
-handles the input and calls the UIManager's 'toggleMenu'-function when escape is presed.
+handles the input and calls the UIManager's 'toggleMenu'-function when escape is pressed.

-This class provides some 'static' fields, that are fill by the user-inpus:
+This class provides some 'static' fields, that are fill by the user-inputs:

  - Input.prototype.left :           bool
  - Input.prototype.right :          bool